NextronSystems/thor-manual/scanning/using-thor.rst

   * - Parameter
     - Description
   * - **-c, --cpu-limit integer**
-    - Instruct THOR to pause all scanning if the systems CPU load is higher than the value specified.
+    - Pause scanning when the system CPU load rises above the specified value

       Please see :ref:`scanning/using-thor:cpu limit` for more information.
   * - **--all-hard-drives**
-    - By default THOR scans only the C: partition on Windows machines and other files/folders only in cases in which some reference points to a different partition (e.g. configured web root of IIS is on ``D:\inetpub``, registered service runs from ``D:\vendor\service``).
+    - By default, THOR scans only the ``C:`` partition on Windows.
-      This changes the behavior to scan all local hard drives (network paths or drives are still ignored).
+      Files and folders on other local partitions are scanned only when an artifact points to them, for example when an IIS web root is on ``D:\inetpub`` or a registered service runs from ``D:\vendor\service``.
+This flag changes that behavior and scans all local hard drives.
+Network paths and network drives are still ignored
   * - **--lookback <days>**

       **--lookback-global**
-    - Only check the elements changed or created during the last X days in all available modules (reduces the scan duration significantly)
+    - Limit checks to elements created or modified during the last ``X`` days. ``--lookback`` applies to Windows Event Logs by default; ``--lookback-global`` applies the limit to all supported modules

 Risky Flags
 -----------

-This list contains flags that should better be avoided unless you know exactly what you're doing.
+This list contains flags that should generally be avoided unless you know exactly what you are doing.

 .. list-table::
   :header-rows: 1